Open index.html

 02 Two products, one folder

 Same components.
 Same theming.
-Same 12 KB bundle.
-The dual-use isn't a marketing accident · it's a side-effect of building the deck engine on Web Components and CSS custom properties.
+Same ~14 KB bundle.
+This wasn't planned.
+It falls out of building the engine on Web Components and CSS custom properties, so you get it for free.

 <deck-root autoplay="4000" loop swipe transition="slide"> <deck-cover>...</deck-cover> <deck-feature>...</deck-feature> <deck-feature>...</deck-feature> </deck-root>

 Three attributes.
-The whole change.
-Same markup as any other deck · the engine just stops asking the human and starts auto-advancing with touch swipe.
+That's the whole change.
+Same markup as any other deck.
+The engine stops waiting on you and starts auto-advancing, with touch swipe.

-Drop the three attributes.
-Keep 2D nav, presenter window, speaker notes, step-reveal.
+Leave the three off.
+Keep 2D nav, the presenter window, speaker notes, step-reveal.

-Keep the three.
-Get touch swipe, autoplay pause on hover, end-wraps to start.
+Add the three.
+Get touch swipe, autoplay that pauses on hover, an end that wraps to the start.

 03 Anatomy